ericwbailey/ericwbailey.website/source/writing/all-the-user-facing-states.md

 ### Unchecked

 A Checked element that is no longer marked as wanting to be sent as data to another internal or external resource.

+### Indeterminate

+An Indeterminate element is triggered on a parent element when some, but not all children elements are placed in a Checked state (thanks to [Kilian Valkhof](https://kilianvalkhof.com/) for the suggestion).

 ### Selected